-\begin{rmk} An analogous proof to that of \cref{surfacesubgroup} would show the following generalisation of \cref{surfacesubgroup}.
-For any finite set of relators $r_1, \ldots,r_l$ such that $\langle x_1, \dots x_k | r_1, \ldots,r_l \rangle$ is irreducible in the sense of \cite[Definition 2.9]{W}, there is some $d$ such that, for all sufficiently large $n$ which are divisible by $d$, the quotient $ Q_n:=\langle x_1, \dots x_k | r_1^n, \ldots,r_l^n \rangle$ contains a surface subgroup.
-For sufficiently large $n$ the quotient will be small cancellation and hence hyperbolic and cubulated, and furthermore locally quasi-convex by \cite[Theorem 13.7]{MW05}.
-However, it is no longer possible to deduce primitivity of the relators since, for example, $\langle a,b |a , bab^{-1}a^{-2}\rangle$ is a presentation of the trivial group but $bab^{-1}a^{-2}$ isn't a primitive word. \end{rmk} \begin{proof} [Proof of \cref{surfaceword}] If $w$ is a surface word then $G_n$ is the fundamental group of the orbifold obtained by taking the corresponding surface with boundary and gluing in a disc with a cone point of order $n$.
-This orbifold is good as above, so is virtually a surface.
 Now suppose $w$ isn't a surface word.
 If $w$ is primitive, then $G_n$ is virtually free, hence not virtually a surface.
 Otherwise, suppose $w$ is neither primitive nor a surface word.
 Then the surface subgroup given by \cref{wilton} is of infinite index.
-As in the proof of \cref{primitivity}, there is a finite index subgroup $G'$ of $G_n$ and a retraction $r: G' \to \pi_1(\Sigma')$ onto a surface subgroup of infinite index.
+As in the proof of \cref{primitivity}, there is a finite index subgroup $G'$ of $G_n$ and a retraction $r\colon G' \to \pi_1(\Sigma')$ onto a surface subgroup of infinite index.
 The kernel is infinite, but one-relator groups are virtually torsion-free \cite{FKS72}, so the kernel contains an infinite cyclic subgroup.
 We now conclude verbatim as in the proof of \cite[Theorem 2]{Wil20}. \end{proof}